Skip to main content

 These designations can offer financial incentives, such as tax credits and extended market exclusivity, designed to offset the high development costs for smaller patient populations.
 However, the application and maintenance of such designations themselves involve substantial legal and administrative expenses, presenting another economic barrier.

-The pharmaceutical industry’s focus on (IP) is paramount.
+The pharmaceutical industry’s focus on intellectual property (IP) is paramount.
 A strong patent portfolio for a peptide compound ensures market exclusivity for a defined period, allowing companies to recoup their investment.
 The intricate process of patenting novel peptide sequences, formulations, and delivery methods is costly and time-consuming, yet it is a prerequisite for attracting the necessary capital for large-scale clinical trials.

 The economic imperative to protect IP influences strategic decisions regarding research focus, partnership agreements, and global market entry, thereby directly impacting the global approval timelines.